theresamclaird/coderetreat-react-ts/docs/conways-game-of-life.md

     `o` = live cell
     `x` = dead cell

-At each `tick` the following 4 rules are applied simultaneously to all cells:
+At each `tick` these rules are applied:

 1. **Underpopulation** — Any live cell with fewer than two live neighbors dies.